Alternative names for Prader-Willi syndrome

-Obesity: abdomen of an overweight boy.
-Prader-Willi syndrome is associated with extreme hunger and overeating and development of severe obesity.
+Prader-Willi syndrome is associated with extreme hunger, overeating and development of severe obesity.

-Prader-Willi syndrome is a complex genetic disorder involving many different systems in the body, including the hypothalamus and pituitary gland, which control hormones and other important functions such as appetite.
+Prader-Willi syndrome is a rare complex genetic disorder involving many different systems in the body, including the hypothalamus and pituitary gland, which are parts of the brain controlling hormones and other important functions such as appetite.

 What causes Prader-Willi syndrome?

-Prader-Willi syndrome is a genetic disorder that occurs when genes in a part of chromosome 15, inherited from the person’s father, are missing.
+Prader-Willi syndrome is an inherited genetic disorder that occurs when genes (or part of genetic material) in a part of chromosome 15, inherited from the person’s father, are missing.
 This can happen in several different ways.

 The genes that are missing in Prader-Willi syndrome are normally involved in the way the brain develops and functions.
 When they are missing, this leads to problems with how the brain, including the hypothalamus, works.

 What are the signs and symptoms of Prader-Willi syndrome?

 The following signs and symptoms are seen in Prader-Willi syndrome, though there is a great variation in the number of symptoms that develop and their severity in individuals with Prader-Willi syndrome.

 - tendency to be slightly small at birth

 - short stature due to growth hormone deficiency and low sex hormones